emsmccoy/pronunciationApp/backend/resources/jpa/model/pronunciationApp-v0.2-model-2.md

     GameProgress "1" -- "*" Stage : is at stage
     Stage "*" -- "1" Level : has level
     Stage "1" -- "*" StageWord : has tracked words
+    Word "1" -- "*" StageWord : has stageword
 ```